 We are all expected to act in a manner that does not cause undue harm to other individuals in society.
 Negligence occurs when action or inaction is responsible for an injury to another person.
 It can take the form of recklessness, malicious intent, and even malpractice.
 We all have the responsibility to act in accordance with the laws that govern and ensure the safety of our society.

-What is the Difference Between a Criminal and Civil?
+- What is the Difference Between Criminal and Civil?

 In the criminal context, an accused is brought to trial in order to determine their guilt or innocence in a crime.
 A criminal lawsuit is to determine responsibility for a crime and deciding upon an appropriate punishment in the event the accused is found guilty.
 In the civil arena, litigation is concerned with establishing responsibility, similar to a criminal lawsuit, but solely to determine if an injured party is entitled to compensation and, if so, how much.